Camera phone: Zooming

 Most camera phones have a digital zoom feature, which may allow zooming without quality loss if a lower resolution than the highest image sensor resolution is selected, as it makes use of image sensors' spare resolution.
 For example, at twice digital zoom, only a quarter of the image sensor resolution is available.
-A few have optical zoom, and several have a few cameras with different field of view, combined with digital zoom as a hybrid zoom feature.
-For example, the Huawei P30 Pro uses a "periscope" 5x telephoto camera with up to 10x digital zoom, resulting in 50x hybrid zoom.
+A few have optical zoom, and several have a few cameras with different fields of view, combined with digital zoom as a hybrid zoom feature.
+For example, the Huawei P30 Pro uses a periscope 5x telephoto camera with up to 10x digital zoom, resulting in 50x hybrid zoom.
 An external camera can be added, coupled wirelessly to the phone by Wi-Fi.
 They are compatible with most smartphones.
 Windows Phones can be configured to operate as a camera even if the phone is asleep.

 Physical location

 When viewed vertically from behind, the rear camera module on some mobile phones is located in the top center, while other mobile phones have cameras located in the upper left corner.
 The latter has benefits in terms of ergonomy due to the lower likelihood of covering and soiling the lens when held horizontally, as well as more efficient packing of tight physical device space due to neighbouring components not having to be built around the lens.